projectacrn/acrn-hypervisor/misc/tools/acrn-crashlog/acrnprobe/conf.rst

 * ``channel``:
   The ``channel`` name to get the virtual machine events.
 * ``interval``:
-  Time interval in seconds of polling vm's image.
+  Time interval in seconds of polling VM's image.
 * ``syncevent``:
   Event type ``acrnprobe`` will synchronize from virtual machine's ``crashlog``.
-  User could specify different types by id.
+  User could specify different types by ID.
 The event type can also be indicated by ``type/subtype``.

 Log